A Christmas Tags and More Mistletoe Trio For AYSI356

 • Create any card, scrapbooking page, 3D or packaging project that fits the challenge.

-• For a Fill in The Blank Challenge complete the sentence and show how you achieved this in your project.
+• For a Fill In The Blank Challenge, be sure to complete the sentence and explain how your card illustrates this.

 • Please include the challenge graphic and link back to the challenge in your post.